202C-Pilot/202C-Master-Course/project4.md

 >* where they should perform the task (i.e. in a well ventilated area, outside, on a flat surface, etc.)

 *	List of materials or ingredients needed.
-*	Diagrams, drawings, photographs, figures, or tables.
-(Neat sketch of the diagram is fine).
+*	Diagrams, drawings, photographs, figures, tables, or other visuals.
 >* Include captions for each illustration or figure.
 >* Label charts and diagrams clearly.
 >* Make sure to give a sense of scale and orientation.